n4zzu/mw-api/script/callbacks.md

 Callbacks allow you to run your script code when a game function is called.
 Some game functions will pass data back to your registered callback which can then be read and modified.

-You can only have one callback for each available game function.
+You can only have one callback for each available game function per script.
 Attempting to add more will not work.

 ## Registering a callback
 Register a callback by using `mw.register_callback(string:callback, function)`